 (d) causes, on a more than temporary basis, a loss of species richness or biological diversity, including community structure, genetic connectivity among populations, ecosystem functioning and ecosystem services on the seabed, at the sea surface, and in midwater and in the benthic boundary layer, or habitat; or

-(e) any other criteria contained in the relevant Regional Environmental Management Plan, or Standards.]
+(e) any other criteria contained in the relevant Regional Environmental Management Plan, or Standards.

+Strategic Environmental Goals and Objectives

+“Strategic Environmental Goals and Objectives” are those goals and objectives as included in DR 44ter.

 Please indicate the rationale for the proposal.
 [150-word limit]